hexa0/rbxts-transform-guid/README.md

 GUID
 =====
-Hi Boogle here, I changed some stuff regarding this so that it could generate consisten UUID's which is useful for stuff like item IDs and what not.
+Hi Boogle here, I changed some stuff regarding this so that it could generate consistent UUID's which is useful for stuff like item IDs and what not.

 Compile-time GUID generation library.
 This can be used for networking remote purposes, or for general compile-time hash requirements.